Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Introduction

+Generally speaking, establishing goal/sub-goal hierarchies in agents' motivational systems for open-ended learning situations and modeling their value systems based on utility theory is an open research problem, especially when their state spaces are continuous and ambiguous \cite{romero2018utility,baldassarre2014intrinsic}.
+Furthermore, in social scenarios, the interaction dynamics are typically unknown and unpredictable, so robots working in these environments must have appropriate decision-making capabilities to select their actions and successfully fulfill the intended tasks autonomously \cite{maroto2023systematic}.
 Fig. \ref{fig:overview} outlines the vital relationships of the utility-orient needs paradigm based on agents' motivations among single-agent, MAS, and HRI, which affect systems' abilities to meet the requirements of specific tasks and adapt to human needs and uncertain environments.
-We survey how the utility-orient relationships affect the performance of different systems, especially evaluating the trust level among agents through various types of utilities and integrating human needs and agents' utilities to build a harmonious team.
+It presents how the utility-orient relationships affect the performance of different systems, especially evaluating the trust level among agents through various types of utilities and integrating human needs and agents' utilities to build a harmonious team \cite{yang2022self}.